swiftlang/swift-evolution/proposals/0067-floating-point-protocols.md

   ///
   /// (See https://en.wikipedia.org/wiki/Machine_epsilon for more detail)
   var ulp: Self { get }

+  /// The unit in the last place of 1.0.
+  ///
+  /// The positive difference between 1.0 and the next greater representable
+  /// number.
+Corresponds to the C macros `FLT_EPSILON`, `DBL_EPSILON`, etc. static var ulpOfOne: Self { get }

   /// The least positive normal number.
   ///